 Our favorite way to make turkey is to brine it before cooking.
 Brining the turkey makes infuses it with tons of great flavor and it is so tender and juicy.
 To make the brine, in a small bowl, combine salt, paprika, garlic powder, brown sugar, thyme, pepper, onion powder, basil, and a little cayenne.
 In a large pot, bring water, the seasoning mixture, and salt to a boil and cook until the salt has dissolved.
 Let the mixture cool to room temperature.
 Place the turkey breast in a large ziplock bag or bucket and pour the cooled brine over the turkey.
 Place the turkey in the refrigerator and chill for up to 12 hours.
 Remove the turkey from the brine and rinse it off with cold water.
 Pat the turkey dry with paper towels.
 Season the turkey with more of the seasoning blend.

 Place the trivet/rack in the bottom of the Instant Pot insert.
 Place turkey breast side up on top of the trivet.
 Pour chicken broth into the bottom of the insert.
 Set the Instant Pot lid in place and seal/lock the lid.
 Close the vent.
-Cook on high pressure for 40 minutes.
-Do a natural pressure release for 10 minutes and then quick release any remaining pressure.
+Cook on high pressure for 40 minutes, until a meat thermometer reads 165ºF.
+Do a natural pressure release for 10 minutes and then quick release the valve to release any remaining pressure.
 Remove turkey from Instant Pot and place on baking sheet.
 Place under the oven broiler for a few minutes to crisp up the turkey skin, if desired.
-Let the turkey rest on a cutting board 10 minutes before carving with a sharp knife.
+Let the cooked turkey breast rest on a cutting board for 10 minutes before cutting into slices with a sharp knife.

 Tips & Frequently Asked Questions

-- You can use any seasoning combination that you enjoy.
-Fresh herbs, poultry seasoning, cajun seasoning, BBQ seasoning, garlic butter, or a packet of onion soup mix are both delicious.
+• You can use any seasoning combination that you enjoy.
+Fresh herbs, rosemary, poultry seasoning, cajun seasoning, Italian seasoning, garlic butter, or a packet of onion soup mix are both delicious.

-- For extra flavor, add some fresh onion and garlic in the bottom of the pressure cooker.
+• For extra flavor, add some fresh onion, celery, carrots, apples, and garlic to the bottom of the pressure cooker.
 Use the turkey drippings to make a delicious gravy.

 What to Serve with Pressure Cooker Turkey Breast

-The best thing about using this instant pot recipe is that it frees up oven space for all those delicious side dishes.
-Green beans, mashed potatoes, squash casserole, rolls, cranberry sauce, and pecan pie are all a must!
+The best thing about using this instant pot recipe is that it frees up oven space for all those delicious side dishes – stuffing, mac and cheese, green salad, green beansmashed potatoessquash casserolerollscranberry sauce, and pecan pie are all a must!
 Here are a few of our go-to recipes from the blog that do great with this easy recipe!

 Southern Cornbread